 Therefore, foreign investors need to partner with a local company in order to set up a shipping company.

-Also, do keep in mind that the use of foreign vessels and nominee ownership are not permitted in the shipping business in Indonesia.
+Also, do keep in mind that the use of foreign vessels and Special Purpose Vehicle ownership are not permitted in the shipping business in Indonesia.

 Starting a shipping company in Indonesia is only possible through the share distribution schemes under the Shipping Law of Indonesia.